 How Do I Get My Parents Who Have a Green Card on Medicare?

 To get your parents Medicare when they have a green card, you’ll first want to ensure they are eligible.
-Your parents must be permanent residents of the U.S. for at least 5 consecutive years and meet the standard requirements for Medicare through age or disability status.
+Your parents must be permanent residents of the US for at least five consecutive years and meet the standard requirements for Medicare through age or disability status.

 Also, your parents need to be eligible for Medicare on their terms as far as age or disability status goes.
-When it comes to “work credits,” a spouse can claim off the other spouse’s hours.
+Regarding “work credits,” a spouse can claim off the other spouse’s hours.

 Undocumented immigrants won’t qualify for Medicare.

-Delaying enrollment will result in late penalties, this applies to both citizens and permanent residents.
+Delaying enrollment will result in late penalties for citizens and permanent residents.
 Late penalties can apply to Medicare Part A, Part B, and Part D.

 If you don’t qualify for Premium-Free Part A, delaying coverage can still increase your premium by 10 percent.
 The premium increase is applied for double the number of years enrollment was delayed.
-So, if you delay Part A for 5 years, the premium increase will last for 10 years.
+So, if you delay Part A for five years, the premium increase will last ten years.

 Medicare beneficiaries that delay enrolling in Part B will have a 10 percent increase each year and the increased amount for as long as they have Medicare.

-The Part D late enrollment penalty is dependent on the national base beneficiary premium and the number of years you delay enrollment.
+The Part D late enrollment penalty depends on the national base beneficiary premium and the number of years you delay enrollment.
 It’s important to take your enrollment period seriously to avoid penalties.

 FAQs